luxfi/evm/docs/releasing/README.md

     compatibility.json has evm version v0.7.3 stated as compatible with RPC chain VM protocol version 0 but Lux protocol version is 39
     ```

     This message can help you figure out what the correct RPC chain VM protocol version (here `39`) has to be in compatibility.json for your current release.
-Alternatively, you can refer to the [Avalanchego repository `version/compatibility.json` file](https://github.com/luxfi/node/blob/main/version/compatibility.json) to find the RPC chain VM protocol version matching the Lux version we use here.
+Alternatively, you can refer to the [Luxgo repository `version/compatibility.json` file](https://github.com/luxfi/node/blob/main/version/compatibility.json) to find the RPC chain VM protocol version matching the Lux version we use here.
 1. Specify the Lux compatibility in the [README.md relevant section](../../README.md#luxd-compatibility).
 For example we would add:

     ```text
     ...
-    [v0.7.3] Lux@v1.12.2/1.13.0-fuji/1.13.0 (Protocol Version: 39)
+    [v0.7.3] Lux@v1.12.2/1.13.0-testnet/1.13.0 (Protocol Version: 39)
     ```

 1. Commit your changes and push the branch